eloisebarrow/recycle-nyc/README.md

 -

-**ERROR**: When mapping through API data and trying to generate a marker for each data point, the markers are only generated with hard-coded data, I cannot generate them with my element parameter and get the following error: viewport-mercator-project: assertion failed
+**ERROR**: When mapping through API data in the NearYou component and trying to generate a marker for each data point, the markers can only be generated with hard-coded data - I cannot generate them with my element parameter.
+Getting the following error: viewport-mercator-project: assertion failed

-**RESOLUTION**: pending
+**RESOLUTION**: parseInt applied to the lat/long converted lat/long to integers when I needed floats (replaced with parseFloat); too many data points caused the app to crash (now mapping through a filtered version of data which decreases the radius of data points the map will render); added a boolean stateful variable 'located' which is now the first condition when I conditionally render the ReactMapGL component - 'located' will set to 'true' on componentDidMount & will prevent the ReactMapGL component from rendering as soon as it receives a latitude.